amgrubb/amgrubb.github.io/_pages/grubb-lab.md

      alt="Irene Headshot"
      style="float: right; height: 200px; padding-left: 30px;" />
 **Irene Foster** '23 (SURF 2021, NSF Funded 2021-2022, SURF 2022)
 Irene is a Statistical & Data Science major and a Environmental Science & Policy minor from Saugerties, NY.
 She joined the lab in June 2021.
-Outside of the lab she enjoys hiking, running, and managing the Smith hockey team.
+Outside of the lab she enjoys playing hockey, hiking, and running.
 </div>